-Putting new ideas into action requires change, and change doesn’t happen overnight.
+Putting new ideas into action requires change, and change doesn't happen overnight.
 We believe it is a result of learning, and that true learning comes about through cycles of exploration, reflection, application and sharing.
-This personal and organizational growth requires an investment of time and energy, but it’s an investment that will help leaders make sense of the challenges they face and find opportunities they might have missed.
-We understand the time constraints faced by top executives, and we ensure that the program provides the ideas, tools and support that these leaders can put to work in their own organizations.
+This personal and organizational growth requires an investment of time and energy, but it's an investment that will help leaders make sense of the challenges they face and find opportunities they might have missed.
+We understand the time constraints faced by top executives, and we ensure that the program provides the ideas, tools and support that these leaders can put to work in their own organizations and communities.

-During the selection process, leaders shared the organizational objectives they hope to achieve over the course fo the program and the issues they see for the field.
+During the selection process, leaders shared the organizational objectives they hope to achieve over the course of the program and the issues they see for the field.
 Over the first few months of the program, leaders will make connections with their colleagues and the NAS team.
 NAS provides tools and platforms to help participants connect around the issues they outlined during the selection process.
-We’ll also lead them through activities like building an action plan to help tailor the program to their style and needs.
+We'll also lead them through activities like building an action plan to help tailor the program to their style and needs.

 Action plans will be the maps participants use to navigate the program and achieve the objectives they've set.
 They will be living documents that will help leaders incorporate the ideas and learning into their everyday work in an effective and meaningful way.

 During the program, participants will come together at three in-person events and will participate in a variety of “at-work” activities designed to help them move forward on the key objectives they have defined.
 These events and activities are designed to give participants a deeper understanding of the strategic challenges they face, a firm grasp of change leadership and the ability to translate their visions for the future into reality.